mudislandkid/framePI/README.md

 ## Acknowledgments

-- Built using Flask for the web framework
+- Built using Flask for the web framework.
-- Pygame for display handling
+- Pygame for display handling.
-- Pillow for image processing
+- Pillow for image processing.